fpoirotte/cryptal/docs/src/Installation.rst

     *   -   Algorithm
         -   Core
+        -   Mcrypt
+        -   OpenSSL
         -   LibTomCrypt
         -   LibSodium
         -   Hash
+        -   PHP-Crypto

     *   -   CMAC
         -   PHP code
+        -   n/a
+        -   n/a
         -   compiled
         -   n/a
         -   n/a
+        -   compiled

     *   -   HMAC
         -   n/a
+        -   n/a
+        -   n/a
         -   compiled
         -   n/a
         -   compiled
+        -   compiled

     *   -   Poly1305
         -   PHP code
+        -   n/a
+        -   n/a
+        -   n/a
         -   n/a
         -   n/a
         -   n/a